 Central Ground Water Board gives NOC to applicants after carefully examining the documents submitted by the applicant.
 The online application submission process is called NOCAP (NOC to Abstract Ground Water)

-Notified areas are those blocks / talukas / mandals / areas which have been notified under Environment (Protection) Act, 1986 by Central Ground Water Authority for regulation of ground water development and management.
-In notified areas abstraction of ground water is not permissible for any purpose other than drinking and domestic use.
-CGWA in exercise of powers under section 4 of Environment (Protection) Act, 1986 has appointed Officer-in Charge of revenue district (District Collector / Deputy Commissioner / District Magistrate) as Authorized Officers for notified areas falling in concerned revenue district.
-In notified areas, issues pertaining to granting of NOC for ground water withdrawal, checking violation and taking penal action like sealing of tube wells, initiating of prosecution against violators etc. is to be dealt by the Authorized Officer.
-List of Notified Areas
+Notified areas are those blocks/talukas/manuals/areas which have been notified under the Environment (Protection) Act, 1986 by the Central Ground Water Authority for regulation of groundwater development and management.
+In notified areas abstraction of groundwater is not permissible for any purpose other than drinking and domestic use.
+CGWA in the exercise of powers under section 4 of the Environment (Protection) Act, 1986 has appointed the Officer-in-Charge of the revenue district (District Collector / Deputy Commissioner / District Magistrate) as Authorized Officer for notified areas falling in the concerned revenue district.
+In notified areas, issues about granting of NOC for groundwater withdrawal, checking violations and taking penal action like sealing of tube wells, initiating of prosecution against violators etc. are to be dealt with by the Authorized Officer.
+List of Notified Areas.

-The Blocks / Talukas / Mandals / areas, other than notified by CGWA for regulation of ground water development and management are non-notified areas.
-In these areas CGWA issues NOC to industrial / infrastructural / mining projects for groundwater withdrawal as per the guidelines/Criteria for evaluation of proposals/requests for ground water abstraction.
+The Blocks / Talukas / Mandals / areas, other than those notified by CGWA for regulation of groundwater development and management are non-notified.
+In these areas CGWA issues NOC to industrial/infrastructural / mining projects for groundwater withdrawal as per the guidelines/Criteria for evaluation of proposals/requests for groundwater abstraction.